secretstartups/handbook/content/handbook/legal/subscription-agreement/index.md

 ## APPENDIX 2: Software as a Service (SaaS) Offering

-With respect to Customer’s purchase and/or use of the SaaS Software , the following additional terms shall apply.
+With respect to Customer’s purchase and/or use of the SaaS Software, the following additional terms shall apply.

 ### AVAILABILITY